Market

 Provisions

-be required to settle the obligation, in respect of which a reliable estimate can be made.
-Provisions are not discounted to its present value and
+will be required to settle the obligation, in respect of which a reliable estimate can be made.
+These are reviewed at each balance sheet date and

-date and adjusted to reflect the current best estimates.
+each balance sheet date and adjusted to reflect the current best estimates.

 Contingent liabilities